HeardLibrary/digital-scholarship/script/python/install.md

 There are [many flavors of Python](https://www.infoworld.com/article/3267976/python/anaconda-cpython-pypy-and-more-know-your-python-distributions.html) and there is no way we could describe how to install all of them.
 In the instructions here, we will install the reference implementation of Python: CPython.
 It is the default and most widely used flavor.
 The version of Python we will be installing is version 3.
 (For information about the distinction between Python 2 and 3, see the [Python resources page](../#python-2-vs-python-3))

-If you think that you are going to want to exclusively use the Integrated Development Environment called Thonny, then you can skip thes instructions and the follow the [Thonny instalation instructions](thonny) instead of these instructions.
+If you think that you are going to want to exclusively use the Integrated Development Environment called Thonny, then you can skip thes instructions and the follow the [Thonny installation instructions](thonny) instead of these instructions.
 Thonny automatically installs a bundled implementation of CPython 3 as part of its installation.
 However, if you want to also be able to run Python from the command line or edit scripts using a code editor, you should go ahead and install Python using these instructions.
 You can install stand-alone Python as described here and also install Thonny later if you wish.

 ## What's the console?